 Complications of Gonorrhea

-Women with untreated gonorrhea can contract pelvic inflammatory disease, which can damage fallopian tubes and cause chronic pelvic pain, among other things.
+Women with untreated gonorrhea can contract pelvic inflammatory disease, which can damage fallopian tubes and cause chronic pelvic pain — even leading to infertility.
 (12)

 While medication will cure gonorrhea and keep it from progressing, it cannot reverse permanent damage the disease has already done.